drogue-iot/www.drogue.io/content/_index.md

 # Device

-In a world without memory management or operating system it is more important than ever to avoid memory corruption and undefined behavior.
-With Drogue Device, you can write safe, composable and connected embedded applications.
+Drogue Device is a framework for writing safe and efficient applications on microcontroller type of systems.

-* Built using [rust](https://www.rust-lang.org), an efficient, memory safe and thread safe programming language.
+* Robust: Device is built using [Rust](https://www.rust-lang.org), an efficient, memory safe and thread safe programming language.
-* Offers built-in drivers for internet connectivity, such as WiFi and LoRaWAN.
+* Efficient: Drogue Device integrates with [embassy](https://github.com/embassy-rs/embassy), the embedded async project, to deliver a fast and small runtime.
+* Composable: Drogue Device provides an Actor-based programming model for writing composable applications.

-Go to our [documentation](https://book.drogue.io/drogue-device/dev/index.html) to get started with Drogue Cloud, or join the community on [GitHub](https://github.com/drogue-iot/drogue-device).
+Go to our [documentation](https://book.drogue.io/drogue-device/dev/index.html) to get started with Drogue Device, or join the community on [GitHub](https://github.com/drogue-iot/drogue-device).

 # Getting started